The Canyons, Utah

 Killington, Sugarloaf and Sunday River) before 9am gets you to mid-mountain where you have

-eight peaks to explore.
+nine peaks to explore.
 We inscribed our skis on Tombstone’s cruisers before

 heading up to experts-only Peak 9990, named for the summit elevation.
 Here you